 The use of machine learning (ML) is on the rise.
-From a data scientist’s perspective, the compute challenge is how to scale the ingesting of more data in faster times to train the algorithms, as well as how to scale processing power.
+From a data scientist’s perspective, the computing challenge is how to scale the ingesting of more data in faster times to train machine learning algorithms, as well as how to scale processing power.
 Looking deeper, the issue is that ML applications parse ever-growing amounts of data requiring enormous parallel processing capabilities using large numbers of cores.

-Traditional compute systems based on standard CPUs will not suffice.
-They cannot process the data, train the algorithms, or run the applications against new data in an efficient manner.
+Traditional computing systems based on standard CPUs will not suffice.
+They cannot process the data, train the machine learning algorithms, or run the ML applications against new data in an efficient manner.
 In most cases, scaling legacy systems to the processing level required is too costly.
 Even if the investment is made, the time it takes to train and run ML applications is impractical for the needs of the business.

 Organizations have been scaling their systems for things like Big Data and the use of more sophisticated analytics for years.
 In most cases, solutions based on traditional CPU architectures were enough.

 Why is machine learning different?
 Why do these traditional solutions not fit the bill?